Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 When using their powers, the Exalted is bathed in their power, the crackling energies surrounding them and forming into a unique expression of their soul—the more power used.
 First, they crackle with subtle energies across their skin.
-Then, their Exaltation iconography shows—often a Caste Mark on their forehead.
+Then, this energy leaps across outwards, forming an entire colored aura around themselves.
 Finally, they erupt in their glorious fire, their body suffused in energy and their personal symbols visible to all around them.

 The Exalt may choose to consciously hide it, if in situations where flaring their banner would be untoward.
 Hiding the anima banner requires